 Irvine, CA 92862

 This train isn't haunted, but it spends 12 minutes meandering autumnally among the pumpkins.
 In addition to the Pumpkin Train, kids can jump in a moon bounce, go on a hay ride, play carnival games, get their faces painted, and pick pumpkins at Irvine Park Railroad (most activities $5).
 Be sure to check the coupon page before heading over.

 The Pumpkin Patch is located just behind the train station, and admission is free, but the County of Orange charges a gate entrance fee ($5) to drive into Irvine Regional Park.

 Weekends October 16 - 30, 2016

 $49; Ride only $25

 Fillmore, CA 93015

-If you've done a wholesome, moderately spooky Halloween train ride at Fillmore and Western in the past, you can get that one right out of your head.
-This year sees the debut of the Zombie Hunter ride, and it's just what it sounds like.
-Board the train, grab a paintball gun, and be prepared to gun down zombies for two hours.
+If you've done a wholesome, moderately spooky Halloween train ride at Fillmore and Western in the past, you can get that one right out of your head; the Zombie Hunter ride is just what it sounds like.
+Board the train, grab a paintball gun, and be prepared to gun down zombies for 90 minutes.
 Snacks and – wait for it – Bloody Marys are available on board.
 Children must be at least 10 years old to fire the paintball guns.
 Younger kids can ride without firing, but, honestly, anyone younger would probably be happier on the Pumpkinliner instead.